Red Hat Training

 Case management is an extension of Business Process Management (BPM) that enables you to manage adaptable business processes.

-BPM is a management practice used to automate tasks that are repeatable and have a common pattern, with a focus on optimization by perfecting a process.
-Business processes are usually modeled with clearly defined paths leading to a business goal.
+BPM is a management practice for automating tasks that are repeatable and have a common pattern, with a focus on optimization by perfecting a process.
+Business processes are usually modeled with clearly defined paths leading to a business goal, often with a starting point that is structurally connected to build an end-to-end flow of work and data.
 This requires a lot of predictability, usually based on mass-production principles.
 However, many real-world applications cannot be described completely from start to finish (including all possible paths, deviations, and exceptions).
-Using a process-oriented approach in certain cases can lead to complex solutions that are hard to maintain.
+Moreover, using a process-oriented approach in certain cases may lead to complex solutions that are hard to maintain.

 Case management provides problem resolution for non-repeatable, unpredictable processes as opposed to the efficiency-oriented approach of BPM for routine, predictable tasks.
 It manages one-off situations when the process cannot be predicted in advance.
 Case definition usually consists of loosely coupled process fragments that can be connected directly or indirectly to lead to certain milestones and ultimately a business goal, while the process is managed dynamically in response to changes that occur during run time.

 In Red Hat Process Automation Manager, case management includes the following core process engine features:

 - Case file instance

 Per caseruntime strategy

 - Case identifier (correlation key)